Mefistophell/google-drive-download/README.md

 ![Credentials](r1.png)

-Put the `credentials.json` in the root of your app and press Enter
+Put the file and press Enter

 ### 2. Enter the scopes